1newstar/OracleScripts/Docs/sources/RMANCloning.rst

 Prepare the Auxiliary server
 ============================

-Open an Administrator enabled command session.
+If the auxiliary database (A_DB) already exists and this is a refresh exercise, you must:

+-   Shutdown (abort is fine) the database;
+-   Delete the contents of the oradata area for this database;
+-   Delete the contents of the FRA for this database;

+Otherwise, if this is a new database being cloned, then a service will be needed, so open an administrator enabled command session.
 Run the following command replacing "A_DB" as appropriate:

 ..  code-block:: batch